cristian-guerrero/legion-go-tricks/README.md

 ### Nobara desktop mode switch temporary fix

-a quick step-by-step for how you fix game mode/desktop switching if you updated `gamescope-session` on Dec 9th 2023, **for KDE/SD Edition only atm** (thanks matt_schwartz on the Nobara Discord):
+a quick step-by-step for how you fix game mode/desktop switching if you updated `gamescope-session` after Dec 9th 2023, **for KDE/SD Edition only atm** (thanks matt_schwartz on the Nobara Discord):

 - open up a terminal console with Ctrl + Alt + F2 (Ctrl + Alt + F3 may also work)
 - login with your user name and password